Solo exhibition, Sunroom at Glyndor House, Wave Hill Public Gardens, curated by Jennifer McGregor and Gabriel de Guzman.

-, Claudia Weber explores transitions between the interior of Glyndor House and the surrounding landscape while she considers the property’s contextual shift from privileged domicile to public garden and cultural institution.
+Nonesuch explores transitions between the interior of Glyndor House and the surrounding garden while considering the property’s contextual shift from privileged domicile to public garden and cultural institution.

-On the north wall of the Sunroom is an enlarged photograph of a collection of materials that features a multi-colored set of architectural samples in the form of the acanthus leaf.
-This imported plant is present amongst the foliage in the Wave Hill grounds, while architectural elements inspired by the form of its leaves can be found inside Glyndor House.
-The acanthus leaf has been a mainstay in architectural decoration since it was used by the ancient Greeks on the capitals of columns from the Corinthian order, and through its prevalence has become both paradigmatic and abstracted to the point where the original source, the living plant, can itself be considered a “nonesuch.”
+One of the materials employed in the installation is an architectural sample-set in the form of the acanthus leaf.
+This imported plant is present amongst the foliage on the Wave Hill grounds, while architectural elements inspired by the form of its leaves can be found in several places inside the Glyndor House.
+The acanthus leaf has been a mainstay in architectural decoration since it was used by the ancient Greeks on the capitals of Corinthian columns, and through its prevalence has become both paradigmatic and abstracted to the point where the original source, the living plant, can itself be considered a 'nonesuch.'